-What troubling issues have you seen in fandoms?
-Write about it on Fanlore!
+Where have you seen fans standing up for their rights?
+Write about it in Fanlore!
 Contributions are welcome from all fans.